tamton-aquib/dynamic-cursor.nvim/README.md

 Some terminals like alacritty has this by default.
 But some others like kitty does not support it.
 This plugin gets the treesitter highlight and sets it to cursor.

+> ❗ Kitty has introduced this recently: [afe728](https://github.com/kovidgoyal/kitty/commit/0fdafd83986d46ea5eecdd6174617bd71eafe728) so this plugin is obsolete now.

 Alacritty:

 ![alacritty](https://i.imgur.com/JtSV9ZD.png)